attieretief/freshdesk-github-issues/README.md

 If the Github issue exists in the specified `github_project_number`, the following project item fields are used to update the Freshdesk ticket:
 - ticket `cf_development_status` is updated from the project item's `github_status_field`
 - ticket `cf_assigned_developer` is updated from the project item's Assignee
+- ticket `cf_start_date` is updated from the project item's iteration field/sprint
+- ticket `cf_end_date` is updated from the project item's iteration field/sprint

 ## Personal Access Token